 This page provides information and various links related to working remotely a.k.a. “remote work.”

-On the latter point, I always encourage professionals to be certain that their decision to work in Japan is aligned with a long-term Personal Career Strategy that takes into account the prevailing context in many Japanese companies:
+I always encourage professionals to be certain that their decision to work in Japan is aligned with a long-term Personal Career Strategy that takes into account the prevailing context in many Japanese companies:

 Many Japanese companies have not properly “prepared to provide what foreign talent needs — a career — due to the lack of the right ‘regime.'”
 To say it another way, “the socioeconomic conditions and cultural mindset prevailing in Japanese corporations” can lead to a sub-optimal employment experience for non-Japanese professionals.